California Consumer Privacy Act of 2018 (“CCPA”) Notice

 What Personal Information We Do Collect From or About You

-We collect personal information from you in connection with the job application process, employment and visits to our facility, which may include the following:
+We collect personal information, including sensitive personal information, from you in connection with the job application process, employment and visits to our facility or when you provide information regarding our business-related interactions with you, which may include the following:

 How and Why Personal Information Is Collected, Stored, and Used

-Most of the collected personal information is provided directly by you in the job application, interviewing process, and new hire paperwork, but the definition also includes information that is provided directly by you or to you during your employment (e.g. employee identification or payroll numbers, etc.).
+Most of the collected personal information is provided directly by you in the job application, interviewing process, and new hire paperwork or as part of our business-related interactions with you, but the definition also includes information that is provided directly by you or to you during your employment (e.g. employee identification or payroll numbers, etc.) or for business administration as may be required to perform our obligations under a contractual relationship.

 We may also indirectly receive information about you from third parties, including educational institutions, prior employers, and references that you identify, as well as information from credit reporting agencies or investigative consumer reports that we may use as part of background checks.